mhagiwara/book-reviews/technology.md

     - "read" and "execute" permission for directories - "read" the file names of the directory, "execute (search)" to actually retrieve the file. "write" permission required to move/delete the files
     - /dev info: character (c) or block (b), the major number (type) and the minor number (distinguishes different devices)
     - /dev/tty -> terminal (used by crypt to receive the password input)
+    - dot "." shell built-in command: execute a script in the current environment (variables are overwritten) or prefix any commands with var=val

 * MIT Technology Review Business Report: Data and Decision Making http://www.technologyreview.com/businessreport/data-and-decision-making/download/